Self-paced

 Implementation

-Now that we have a very basic web application, we can show it to others by deploying it on Render.com.
-Of course, Render is not the only free option on the market.
-Alternatives are Azure, Heroku, Amazon EC2, and many others.
+Now that we have a very basic web application, we can show it to others by deploying it on Heroku.com.
+Of course, Heroku is not the only free option on the market.
+Alternatives are Azure, Render, Amazon EC2, and many others.

 You're ready to start if you have already installed the Heroku Command Line Interface (CLI).
 If not, you can do so from here: